 International Travelers: Prepare to use cellular data, download materials, and for limited access.

-- Check with your phone carrier about international data plans.
+- Check with your phone carrier about international roaming and data plans.
 You may be able to use your phone for tethering to connect your computer to the internet instead of using public WiFi.

 - Notify people in advance that you may not be able to read and respond to email.
 Some governments restrict access to Google Apps.
 Due to international sanctions, for example, users are unable to access Google Apps from the Crimea region of Ukraine.